 Frame your resolution in the affirmative (what I will do) instead of the negative (what I will quit doing).
 Believe it or not, this slight change can make your resolution mentally more achievable, Stoelzel says.
 Why?
 Because framing resolutions positively triggers the reward and motivation centers of your brain.

 With friends, we’re quick to offer kindness, praise and positive feelings.
 Commit to offering that same compassion to yourself this year, Wilson says.
 Beating yourself up because you missed a day will only get you off track.
-Instead, remember that every day of 2018 is a new day.
+Instead, remember that every day of the new year is a new day.
 Celebrate your small successes and recommit to your goals every morning.

 Returning to your old ways of behavior is common, Stoelzel says.
 This does not mean that you have failed to meet your goal.
 Rather, take lapsing as a lesson about triggers and how to overcome obstacles on the path to success.
 Then, get back to work making the daily choices that help make lasting behavior change.